-What does it take to learn programming in code?
+What does it take to learn programming languages?

 You just need to want to do it.
 Motivation is the only thing you should carry in your backpack when you decide to learn programming.
 At Ubiqum we teach you how to do it in a 100% practical way.

 It has been said in many occasions that those who wish to learn a programming language should be willing to read, spend time on forums, and read books dealing with this topic.
-There are excellent books that can help us to establish some knowledge bases, but learning programming and its theoretical aspects requires us to devote an even greater amount of time.
+There are excellent books that can help us to establish some knowledge bases, but learning programming demands practice, practice and more practice.
+Programming computers is a highly complex professional skill and in professional skills theory is not the most important piece.
+Practice and doing in a professional setting is what you need to develop your skills.

 What are the most important programming languages?